Atlanta Boy Choir: Recordings

-In 1989, the choir won a Grammy Award for its performance and recording of Britten's [War Requiem] with the Atlanta Symphony Orchestra.
+The choir was nominated for a Grammy Award for their part in the famous 1981 Robert Shaw-led Atlanta Symphony Chorus and Orchestra recording of Carmina Burana by Carl Orff.
+In 1989, the choir was nominated a second time, winning a Grammy Award for its performance and recording of Britten's [War Requiem] with the Atlanta Symphony Orchestra.
 The choir has been featured on television, radio, and participated in solos and backups on various recordings such as The Power & The Majesty: Essential Choral Classics (1995) with conductor Robert Shaw and Classics for All Seasons (1994) with various composers/conductors.
+Under the direction of Dr. David R. White, the choir recorded a number of albums: Garden of Beauty (featuring pieces by Rene Clausen and Randall Thompson), Over Jordan (a focus on American Spirituals with Samuel L Jackson narrating The Creation), and Dancing Day (named for the Sir John Rutter's Dancing Day, a cycle of 8 carols tied together by a solo harp prelude and interludes).

 Since 2009

 Fletcher Wolfe returned as conductor of the Atlanta Boy Choir, and the boy choir and the men's choir completed a concert tour of Italy.
 They performed Sunday Mass at St. Peter's Basilica in the Vatican City and gave performances at the Basilica of St. Francis in Assisi and Siena Cathedral in Siena.
 In 2011, the choir took a tour to Alaska.
 In 2012, the Boy Choir toured to Russia where it performed at the Great Hall of the Philharmonic and the Winter Palace.
 During the summer of 2013, the choir took a tour of Nova Scotia in Canada.
 The Choir was invited to perform in Poland and The Czech Republic in 2014.
-In 2016, the choir was sang in Marvel's Captain America: Civil War film.
-Following the Summer Tour to Nova Scotia in the summer of 2017 the founding director retired (again), and was succeeded after a few months by Robert Henry.
+In 2016, the choir participated in a funeral scene, singing Pie Jesu from the Fauré Requiem as part of Marvel's Captain America: Civil War film.
+Following the Summer Tour to Nova Scotia in the summer of 2017 the founding director retired (again), and was succeeded after a few months by Dr. Robert Henry.
 In 2018, the choir sold their property on Ponce de Leon Avenue in Atlanta.

+Under Dr. Henry's leadership, the choir was invited multiple times to sing for the Georgia State Capitol Tree Lighting Ceremony, several Martin Luther King Jr Day events, and for the funeral for former AmEx CEO James D. Robinson III.

+In 2025, the Board of Trustees voted to hire S. Bryan Priddy to take the helm of the choir, in an effort to further rebuild the institution and currently boasts nearly 50 choristers.
+The choir will be touring the Southeast United States in June 2026.